SAU 70 Transportation

 - All students will only be discharged at school or their designated stop, unless other arrangements have been made and approved through the school principal’s office.

-- Kindergarten and 1st grade students will not be discharged from buses unless the child's parent, guardian, or other adult designated by the parent or guardian, is present to take charge of the child.
+- Kindergarten and 1st grade students will not be discharged from buses unless the student’s parent, guardian, or other adult designated by the parent or guardian, is present to take charge of the student.
 Exceptions to this policy will be made only upon the written authorization of the parent or guardian.
-Depending upon locations, conditions or other extenuating circumstances, parents may be asked to meet 2nd graders as well.
+Depending upon locations, conditions or other extenuating circumstances, parents/guardians may be asked to meet 2nd graders as well.

 - The majority of students should be on the bus as little as possible; routes should be designed so that the bulk of the students are picked up last in the morning, and discharged first in the afternoon.